 The tissue processor uses five protocol types to accommodate different types of processing.
-Each type has a set of reagent compatibility sequences that comply with the intended use ( $\rightarrow$ p.
-166 - 10.5 Reagent compatibility tables).
+Each type has a set of reagent compatibility sequences that comply with the intended use (\rightarrow p.
+167 - 10.5 Reagent compatibility tables).
 The allowable temperature range for each step is also dependent on the protocol type.
 The following sections list the protocol temperature ranges and typical protocol sequences.

-Protocol type Retort temp. range for reagent Retort temp. range for paraffin Paraffin bath temp. range Standard 35 °C to 65 °C 58°C to 77 °C 55 °C to 85 °C Xylene-free 35 °C to 65 °C 58°C to 77 °C 55 °C to 85 °C Cleaning 35 °C to 85 °C N/A 55 °C to 85 °C
+Protocol type Retort temp. range for reagent Retort temp. range for paraffin

+Standard 35 °C to 65 °C 58°C to 77 °C

+Xylene-free 35 °C to 65 °C 58°C to 77 °C

+Cleaning 35 °C to 85 °C N/A